Allied Health Faculty Publications

 Physical fitness, fitness tests, fitness assessments, combat readiness, operational readiness, Combat Fitness Test, Physical Readiness Test

 Peterson, David D., "Modernizing the Navy’s Physical Readiness Test: Introducing the Navy General Fitness Test and Navy Operational Fitness Test" (2015).
-Kinesiology and Allied Health Faculty Publications.
+Allied Health Faculty Publications.
 55.